awsdocs/aws-control-tower-guide/doc_source/enroll-account.md

 **Note**
 You can send the invitation for the new organization before the account drops out of the old organization\.
 The invitation will be waiting when the account drops out of its existing organization\.

-**Moving from a different organization and master account**
+**Moving from a different organization and management account**
-+ **Moving from a different master account**: This practice is not recommended\.
++ **Moving from a different management account**: This practice is not recommended\.
 It may be easier to create a new account\.
-If the account you wish to enroll was previously created or enrolled in another organization with a different AWS Control Tower landing zone and master account, you must deprovision the account \(and all of its resources\) in its existing OU before you move it to the new OU\.
+If the account you wish to enroll was previously created or enrolled in another organization with a different AWS Control Tower landing zone and management account, you must deprovision the account \(and all of its resources\) in its existing OU before you move it to the new OU\.
 Otherwise, enrollment will fail, and it may be very time consuming to repair the error\.
 See [Failure to move an Account Factory account directly from one AWS Control Tower landing zone to another AWS Control Tower landing zone](troubleshooting.md#failure-to-move)\.
 + **Moving from a registered OU to another registered OU**: This action causes you to receive a notification similar to this one:

   `AWS Control Tower detects that your enrolled account has been moved to a new organizational unit.`